SingularisArt/Website/content/post/how-im-able-to-take-notes-with-latex-in-mathematics-class.md

 ![environments](/posts/gifs/beg-environment.gif)

 Now, I have a ton of different environments that I commonly use.
-So, I wasted even more time creating specific snippets for each environment:
+So, like the good programmer I am, I decided to waste even more time creating specific snippets for each environment:

 ![environments](/posts/gifs/all-environment.gif)